dlh89/readable-seconds/README.md

 ### Basic Usage

-If a second argument is not provided then it will return all units.
+If a second argument is not provided then all units are returned.

 ```javascript
 const readableSeconds = require("readable-seconds");